nurselaine/data-structures-and-algorithms/javascript/code-challenges/trees/README.md

     Contains
     Argument: value
     Returns: boolean indicating whether or not the value is in the tree at least once.
+    **Write a method for the Binary Tree class to find maximum value** maxValue
+    Arguements: none
+    Returns: number

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->